 Pedagogical

-I teach undergraduate writing and art history courses, often approaching subjects by way of urban studies and the City of Los Angeles.
-My classes emphasize space and place, utilizing tours and site visits for kinesthetic learning about the events, artworks, buildings, and/or texts driving conversation with students.
+I teach undergraduate courses focused on art history, museum studies, and writing.
+My classes emphasize space and place, utilizing tours and site visits for kinesthetic learning about the artworks, buildings, institutions, practices, and/or texts driving conversation with students..

 -